CyberSecuriTim/dns-overview/README.md

 <p>

-- But if you wanted to a go for a ride on the wild side and neglect cybersecurity best practice and still browse to this site let us see what happens.
+- But if you wanted to a go for a ride on the wild side, neglect cybersecurity best practice and still browse to this site let us see what happens.

 ![image](https://github.com/user-attachments/assets/1060e79a-f2ad-4c95-bbaa-dab21cc02446)